Skip to Content

 What is Saint Basil’s Cathedral?

-The cathedral was originally built as a memorial to the Russian victory over the Tatars in Kazan.
-However, it soon became a symbol of the power of the Russian Orthodox Church.
+The cathedral was initially built to memorialize the Russian victory over the Tatars in Kazan.
+But, it soon became a symbol of the power of the Russian Orthodox Church.
 It was even used as a prison during the Soviet Union.
+Nowadays, St. Basil’s Cathedral is one of the most popular tourist attractions in Moscow and is a symbol of Russian national architecture.

-But it’s been called St. Basil’s Cathedral ever since it was built, in honor of St. Basil the Blessed, whose body is enshrined in a splendid silver casket in his chapel beneath the cathedral floor.
+The official name of this Russian icon is The Cathedral of the Intercession of the Virgin by the Moat or Pokrovsky Cathedral.
+But it’s been called St. Basil’s Cathedral since it was built in honor of St. Basil the Blessed, whose body is enshrined in a splendid silver casket in his chapel beneath the cathedral floor.

 See Related: The Thrilling Beauty of the Preikestolen